 - Maintaining a caloric load sufficient for your activity level

 Dealing with a stress fracture can be frustrating.
-However, it's a sign from your body that it's time to slow down and take some rest.
+However, it's a sign from your body that it's time to slow down and rest.

-For the best results on your road to recovery, let your physical therapist and symptoms guide you.
-When you tune in and get expert advice, you will be able to get back to your normal sport and activities as soon as possible.
+Let your physical therapist and symptoms guide you for the best results on your road to recovery.
+When you tune in and get expert advice, you can return to your normal sport and activities as soon as possible.